crittermike/personal-blog/src/pages/ramblings/drupal-on-cloud9.md

 ### Restricted workspace cloning

 You can only clone your own workspace - you can't clone someone else's.
-This means that it's basically impossible to have a setup where a tech lead manages a ""pristine"" project workspace which everyone else can clone whenever they need to start fresh, or when new people are ramped on.
+This means that it's basically impossible to have a setup where a tech lead manages a "pristine" project workspace which everyone else can clone whenever they need to start fresh, or when new people are ramped on.
 I love the sound of that workflow, and it's disappointing that it isn't allowed.

 ### Credit card required for signup

 You can't sign up to C9 without entering your credit card info, even for the free accounts.
 This isn't the end of the world for me or possibly for you, but it can be a real bummer when you want to give someone on your team access to your codebase to do some pair programming.
-The ""how much do I really want this?"" factor kicks into high gear when you're asked to pull out your credit card.
+The "how much do I really want this?" factor kicks into high gear when you're asked to pull out your credit card.

 Use cases
 ---------